 Faculty and students with varying levels of experience in working with antibodies are encouraged to apply.
 Participants will be selected based on experience and motivation to attend.
 Applicants from community colleges will receive the highest priority.
 Participants must be US-based.

-iCn3D for education: Participants will work to develop and test an essential feature set for an educational version of iCn3D.
+developing and testing an essential feature set for an educational version of iCn3D

-Anti-SARS Antibodies vs Variants: This project focuses on identifying the interactions between commercial antibodies and the SARS-CoV-2 spike protein and making and testing predictions about the ability of commercial antibodies to neutralize the delta variant.
+Anti-SARS Antibodies vs Variants: (ongoing, level = medium - advanced) This project focuses on identifying the interactions between commercial antibodies and the SARS-CoV-2 spike protein and making and testing predictions about the ability of commercial antibodies to neutralize the delta variant.

-IEDB research projects: The IEDB (Immune Epitope Data Base) is an important tool for identifying and exploring the sequences and substances that are recognized by antibodies and T cell receptors.
+IEDB research projects: (ongoing, level = medium - advanced) The IEDB (Immune Epitope Data Base) is an important tool for identifying and exploring the sequences and substances that are recognized by antibodies and T cell receptors.
 This project will address developing course-based research projects related to IEDB.